Special Topics in Calamity Physics: Plot

 Blue van Meer is a film-obsessed, erudite teenager.
-She is the daughter of itinerant and arrogant academic Gareth van Meer, who, after the death of his amateur lepidopteran-catching wife (and Blue's mother), never manages to stay at a high school for more than a semester.
+She is the daughter of itinerant and arrogant academic Gareth van Meer, who, after the death of his amateur lepidopteran-catching wife (and Blue's mother), never manages to keep his daughter at a high school for more than a semester due to their constant moving from city to city.
 During Blue's senior year, however, they settle in the sleepy town of Stockton, North Carolina.
 She starts to attend the St. Gallway School and befriends a group of popular, rich, and mysterious teenagers called the Bluebloods.
 The Bluebloods are also close friends with the film-studies teacher at St. Gallway, Hannah Schneider, a perplexing woman, who intrigues Blue.
 After Schneider dies, seemingly by suicide, Blue is left to determine why.

 Style and format

 Literary references

 The book is written in the style of the syllabus for an English Literature course and includes references as footnotes.
-The chapters are named after literary works like Othello, A Portrait Of The Artist As A Young Man, Wuthering Heights, and Women in Love.
+The chapters are named after literary works like Othello, A Portrait of the Artist as a Young Man, Wuthering Heights, and Women in Love.